tomsch420/krrood/examples/eql/logical_operators.md

 from typing_extensions import List

-from krrood.entity_query_language.entity import entity, an, or_, symbolic_mode, Symbol, let, not_, and_
+from krrood.entity_query_language.entity import entity, an, or_, Symbol, let, not_, and_

 @dataclass